aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 }
 ```

-We can remove much of this boilerplate
+We can remove much of this boilerplate using the C# 9 top level statements feature

 ```cs
 using System;